aaronEberhart/fOWL/README.md

 # FOWL
-FIXME: Make good description
+FOWL is a minimalistic functional programming style ontology editor.
+Ontologies in FOWL are implemented as standalone data structures with internalized types (nested maps containing values and sets of maps \[vectors for role chains\]).
+FOWL's homogenous Ontology data structure means that functions for single axioms or expressions will often work identically on an entire ontology.
+The lazy functional style of Clojure also allows for intuitive and simple Ontology modification with a minimal memory footprint.

 ## Usage
-This program requires [Leiningen](https://leiningen.org/).
+This program was built with [Leiningen](https://leiningen.org/).
 If you want to load your own ontology the program can read and write Functional Syntax OWL files, more formats are planned in the future.

 To run a program, simply type code in main, or your own files, then run the command `lein run` in the terminal.
 It is also easy to use in the REPL with the terminal command `lein repl`.
 A list of OWL functions currently available in main can be seen by entering `(dir ontology.IO)`, and `(doc function_name)` will show more detail about each function.